vinisalazar/BioProv/paper/paper.md

 based on the parameters set by the user.
 For more information, please refer to BioProv's [`workflows` subpackage](https://github.com/vinisalazar/BioProv/tree/master/bioprov/workflows), where preset workflows are stored, or run the `bioprov <workflow_name>` command in the CLI for help about a particular workflow.
-Presently, BioProv workflows are still limited, serving mainly as a reference for users to write their own workflows.
-However, one of the main future goals of the library is to support a range of common BWFs.
+Presently, BioProv workflows are still limited, serving mainly as a reference for users to write their own workflows; one of the main future goals of the library is to support a range of common BWFs.
 We actively encourage users to contribute their workflows by following the [contributing guidelines](https://github.com/vinisalazar/BioProv/blob/master/CONTRIBUTING.md) or request one by opening an issue in the repository.